EternityForest/hardlinep2p/DrayerDBSpec.md

 * Record Signature made by: concat(24 byte Blake2b digest of record data, 8 byte blake2b of the sender's pubkey, crypto_sign_detached of the digest)
 * Integer record arrival time, the time at which that record arrrived at the remote

 ### recordsStartFrom

 An arrival time.
 This indicates that there are no records in between the earliest record present in the records list, and this timestamp.
+It is so the recierver can be sure they have all records to a point,